All Episodes

 And the subpoenaed emails that were deleted, the bleach bit, the hammers to devices, and the SIM cards being removed, that would be intent and obstruction, the intent obviously being to destroy evidence.

-Um that's not political to me.
+That's not political to me.

-You get I'm happy to see it investigated.
+I'm happy to see it investigated.

-That's where we agree.
+That's why we agree.

 We agree.

-So you know, this nobody's above the law.
+So, you know, this, nobody's above the law.

-I look at this, they had it's all premeditated to me.
+I don't see how those people, I look at this, they had, it's all premeditated to me.

 They didn't put a big Hillary Clinton paid for this, and they knew it.

-And they do it because of a political agenda, and we know the people involved had a political agenda against Donald Trump in this particular case.
+And we know the people involved had a political agenda against Donald Trump in this particular case.

-Am I and you're overstating that?
+Am I overstating that?

 That is, there's no adversarial system.